Introduction

 - Water again after planting

-- Check it the next day, especially during hot weather
+- Check it the next day

 This helps the young plant connect with the surrounding soil instead of sitting in a dry pocket.